K4TEL/geo-twitter/README.md

     python text_result.py
 ```

-The text is ought to be changed manually by changing the `text` variable in the script.
+The setup is ought to be changed manually by changing the content of `main()` function in the script.
+There are options to use a custom HF pipeline or manually process inputs and outputs.

 ## Support